-This reserve is used to fund capital expenditure on specific capital schemes within the sheltered accommodation complexes, subject to approval by the Department of Social Care.
-The Community Facilities Reserve is funded through an annual transfer from the Housing Revenue Account of an amount determined by the Department of Social Care of net rent income from the sheltered accommodation units.
+This reserve is used to fund revenue expenditure on communal aspects and capital expenditure on specific capital schemes within the sheltered accommodation complexes, subject to approval by the Department of Infrastructure.
+The Community Facilities Reserve is funded through an annual transfer from the Housing Revenue Account of an amount determined by the Department of Infrastructure of net rent income from the sheltered accommodation units and ancillary income from those buildings.